-A certificate shall have two object identifiers (OID).
+The server certificate has three unique identifiers (OIDs).
+Other certificate types have two unique identifiers.
 One of them shall specify which ETSI TS 102 042 Certificate Policy is applied to the certificate and the other one shall be the unique OID for the Certification Practice Statement.
+The third unique identifier in a server certificate specifies that CA/Browser Forum Baseline Requirements are followed in the certificate.